cas-bioinf/rboAnalyzer/readme.md

     ```shell
     genomes_from_blast -e YOUR_EMAIL_ADDRESS -in 6S_super_short.xml -o genomes.bdb
     ```
-    The `YOUR_EMAIL_ADDRESS` should be your valid email address on which NCBI staff could contact you if they need to.
+    The parameter `-e` `YOUR_EMAIL_ADDRESS` should be your valid email address on which NCBI staff could contact you if they need to.
 It is not logged by the tool.

+    The parameter `-in` is path to file (in this example `6S_super_short.xml`) contaning the BLAST output.

-    The BLAST database with name `genomes.bdb` was created for you if everything was successful.
+    The parameter `-o` is output file path.
+In this command the BLAST database with name `genomes.bdb` was created for you if everything was successful.
     You will need it in the next step.

     The intermediate file `genomes.bdb.fasta` was also created and contains all sequences added to the BLAST database.